 Kalalau Lookout (Wai’ale’ale)

-Kauai is full of drop-dead gorgeous views, so it’s easy to see why visiting Hawaii is so popular, especially in the Garden Island!
+Kauai is full of drop-dead gorgeous views, so it’s easy to see why visiting Hawaii is so popular, especially on the Garden Island!

 If it’s within the budget, I would rent a car for the day.
 On the top of my list, I would suggest driving up to Kalalau Lookout (Wai’ale’ale).
 You will see many lookout spots where you can pull over to catch the view, but don’t spend your time doing this on the way up.

 Wait until you are coming back down as you will need to get to Kalalau Lookout early.
 By checking the weather and going early you can miss the clouds and fog coming in.